Rehabilitation of Offenders (Amendment) Bill [HL]

 Description

-- Revised Rehabilitation Periods: The bill introduces new tables specifying the rehabilitation periods for different sentences.
-These periods generally consist of the sentence length plus an additional "buffer period" (2 or 4 years, depending on sentence length).
+- Revised Rehabilitation Periods: The bill introduces a new table specifying rehabilitation periods for various sentences, including imprisonment, youth custody, corrective training, dismissal from Her Majesty's service, and detention.
+These periods are generally the length of the sentence plus a "buffer period" (two or four years depending on the sentence length).
 The buffer period is halved for those under 18 at the time of conviction.

-- Specific Sentence Amendments: The bill revises the rehabilitation periods for specific sentences, including Borstal training, detention and training orders, and hospital orders.
-It also amends the rules regarding conditional discharges, orders discharging absolutely, and children's hearing discharges.
+- Specific Sentence Amendments: The bill makes specific changes to the rehabilitation periods for various types of sentences including conditional discharges, detention and training orders, and hospital orders.

 Government Spending